 According to a report in a U.K newspaper The Guardian published in December 2008, many Viking swords in some of the most prestigious weapons collections in the world are actually fakes.

-These specialist high quality swords were made from ingots of top grade crucible steel traded or purchased by the Vikings from Afghanistan and Iran.
+Indeed these specialist high quality swords were made from ingots of top grade crucible steel traded or purchased by the Vikings from Afghanistan and Iran.
 However, in the 11th century the supply of high carbon steel was difficult to get through as the trade routes were blocked by Russian cavalry and infantry.
 So therefore low quality fakes flooded the Scandinavian market as there was always high demand for new swords.

 These fakes looked identical to the genuine top quality Ulfberht's and their blades were indeed very sharp, but the carbon content had only a third of Ulfberht's genuine top brand high quality swords.
+Historians have noted that genuine Ulfberht swords were spelt with a + just after the letter H whilst cheaper grade swords had the + at the end of the word, after the letter T. This might have been a system of grading the sword is in A quality or B quality.

-The Vikings prized and revered their swords above everything else and history shows that the Vikings awarded names to their swords such as fotbitr meaning leg biter or gramr meaning fierce.
+The Vikings prized and revered their swords above everything else and history shows that the Vikings awarded names to their swords such as Fotbitr meaning leg biter or Gramr meaning fierce.
 With each Viking carrying a personalised blade illustrates the close bond they had with their swords, indeed for the Viking to die in battle with sword in hand was his greatest wish and guaranteed him a place in the halls of Valhalla.

 Many fine examples of Viking swords have been recovered either from river beds, Viking graves and some have even been discovered inside small stone tombs on their own, the sword itself was obviously considered important enough to warrant its own funeral.